Imolai/Code-World/PythonForYou.md

 # Python is just the language for you

-As the [python.org](https://docs.python.org/3/tutorial/appetite.html) says, *"If you’re a professional software developer, you may have to work with several C/C++/Java/Go libraries but find the usual write/compile/test/re-compile cycle is too slow.*
+As the [python.org](https://docs.python.org/3/tutorial/appetite.html) says, if you’re a professional software developer, you may have to work with several C/C++/Java/Go libraries but find the usual write/compile/test/re-compile cycle is too slow.

-*Python is just the language for you."*.
+Python is just the language for you.

 ![PythonForYou](PythonForYou.jpg)